top of page

 Concerns include potential expropriation of farmland, homes, and businesses, along with impacts to livelihoods, wildlife, ecosystems, and the rural landscape.

-The proposed corridor spans across Trent Hills and extends into neighbouring areas, including parts of Peterborough County, Hastings County, and surrounding rural communities.
+The proposed corridor spans across Northumberland County and extends into neighbouring areas, including parts of Quinte West, Stirling, Peterborough County, Hastings County, and other surrounding rural areas.

 For many, these are not just lines on a map, but places where families live, work, and have built their lives.